yizeyi18/ScalES/doc/introduction.rst

       Volume                   = {12}
     }

-For large scale calculations using DGDFT,
-**please also cite the following paper.**::
+For large scale calculations using DGDFT and Chebyshev filtering, **please also cite the following paper.**::

     @Article{JCTC2018_DG,
       Title                    = {Two-level {Chebyshev} filter based complementary subspace method for pushing the envelope of large-scale electronic structure calculations}, Author                   = {A. S. Banerjee and L. Lin and P. Suryanarayana and C. Yang and J. E. Pask},